VikVentor/Inventory-Robot-UNO-Q/README.md

 A **radial motion mechanism** is used for its simplicity, stability, and ease of construction.

 ### CAD / STL Files
-All CAD and STL files are provided below.
+All CAD/STL files are provided below.

 ### Hardware Used
 - Arduino Uno Q